Shopify/javascript/testing/README.md

 In the context of developing web applications, functional testing is more accurately described as browser testing.
 The goal with these tests is to ensure that a part of the application works according to the specifications you have set.
 Keep the following in mind for these types of tests:

 - Avoid relying on class names for finding components on the page.
 CSS selectors are meant as styling hooks, and the visual appearance of the page should be able to change without breaking your functional tests.
+If you absolutely must find a particular DOM node, prefer IDs or `data-` attributes.

 - If your test is merely ensuring that a particular visual element is on the page, or that a particular class is on a component, it is more appropriate to use a visual regression test (detailed below), as you are effectively testing the visuals of the page indirectly through the classes you are querying.